pippinbarr/cart253/assignments/art-jam/README.md

 ## Brief

+> Draw a self-portrait (in JavaScript with p5)

-Using p5's drawing instructions and variables as well as your own variables, create a surprising and compelling visual experience on the canvas.
-This could be representational or abstract according to your preference.
-But it must:
+Using p5's drawing instructions, create a self-portrait on the canvas.
+You have total freedom of representation here, so it could be realistic, abstract, absurd, dada, pointilist, expressionist, cubist, procedural, scary, etc.

+The self-portrait must:

-- **Use variables** to create change of different kinds (movement, scale, colour, and more)
+- **Use variables** to create change over time

-- **Use `mouseX` and `mouseY`** to allow for some user interaction/input
+- **Use `mouseX` and `mouseY`** to allow for some user interaction

-- **Use p5's `map()` function** in some capacity (learn about it by [reading the `map()` reference page](https://p5js.org/reference/p5/map/))
+- **Use at least one p5 function you've never tried** (search the reference, make sure you *state* the new function in your `README.md`)

 - **Use at least one conditional** to make the program respond to a changing variable

-Exceeding these basics is optional but encouraged.

-Feel free to borrow from any of the example code you've seen so far in the course, but make sure to **attribute** in your `README.md` and/or your `script.js`.
+Feel free to borrow from any of the example code you've seen so far in the course, but make sure to **attribute** in your `README.md`.

 ## Advice